MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/webapi-tutorial.md

 ---
-title: Tutorial on how to use the portal Web API
+title: Tutorial: How to use the portal Web API
 description: This page walks you through example steps for performing read, write, update, and delete portal Web API requests.
 author: neerajnandwana-msft
 ms.service: powerapps